 - Association of Business Trial Lawyers Program Panel (Moderator): “Civility and Ethical Behavior” (July 2007)

 Mr. Sletten served for 13 years as Chair of the firm-wide Hiring Committee at Gibson, Dunn & Crutcher.
 He serves on the firm’s Diversity Committee.
 Mr. Sletten was appointed to be the firm’s representative to the Advisory Board for the Institute for Transnational Arbitration.
 He also is past President of the Los Angeles Chapter of the Association of Business Trial Lawyers.
 Mr. Sletten currently serves as Chair of the Advisory Board of The Salvation Army, Los Angeles Metropolitan Area Division.
-He was recently selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Commercial Litigation and Litigation – Construction.
+He has been selected by his peers for inclusion in The Best Lawyers in America© since 2011 in the fields of Commercial Litigation and Litigation – Construction.